 The Grant Program will be administered by the Commercial Corridors Committee (“CCC”) of SPAR.

 The Grant Program is intended to cover improvements such as painting, awnings, signage, window and/or door replacement, lighting, landscaping, planters, street furniture, bicycle racks, and restoration of historic features (including removal of inappropriately applied facades).

-Past awardees include Main & Six Brewing Company, Crispy's Springfield Gallery, Main Space, The Block Skate Supply, Social Grounds Coffee, Reputation Ink, The Sanctuary on 8th, Futuristic Investments Inc, and 1748 Bakehouse.
+Awardees in 2017 include Main & Six Brewing Company, Crispy's Springfield Gallery, Social Grounds Coffee, Reputation Ink, and The Sanctuary on 8th.

 - The property must be located in the Springfield Historic District.

 - Applicant must be a member of SAMBA

 - Applicant must submit its grant application prior to the commencement of the proposed work.

 - Proposed changes will assist in creating a unified and attractive appearance for Springfield’s commercial corridors.

 - All improvements must meet any applicable ordinances of the City of Jacksonville.